slickframework/telemetry/README.md

 [`slick/event`](https://github.com/slickframework/event), witch is a required dependency for this library. [`slick/event`](https://github.com/slickframework/event) is a simple PSR-14 event handling implementation library.
-We also recommend that event objects have to implement the ``JsonSerializable`` interface so that the data can be passed as context to the log service.
+We also recommend that event objects should implement the ``JsonSerializable`` interface so that the data can be passed as context to the log service.
 ```php
 <?php